AI applications optimizing actions based on data and predictions with Palantir for IBM Cloud Pak for Data

-Palantir for IBM Cloud Pak for Data enables customers to build no-/low-code line-of-business applications using data and AI models from IBM Cloud Pak for Data.
-Ontology managers can define business-oriented data models integrating data services from IBM Cloud Pak for Data.
-Application builders can use Palantir tools to create line-of-business applications using these data models and can integrate AI models created by data scientists and deployed by ML operators on IBM Cloud Pak for Data.
-This blog post explains how to create AI-infused apps using Palantir ontology management and app building tools together with the data and AI catalog, projects, and model deployment spaces on IBM Cloud Pak for Data.
-It also outlines the underlying integration architecture.
+Palantir for IBM Cloud Pak for Data enables building no-/low-code line of business applications using data, machine learning, and optimization from IBM Cloud Pak for Data.
+Ontology managers can define business-oriented data models integrating data from IBM Cloud Pak for Data.
+Application builders can use Palantir tools to create applications using these data models.
+Additionally, applications can integrate machine learning models from IBM Cloud Pak for Data to infuse predictions, as well as decision optimization result data from IBM Cloud Pak for Data to determine optimized actions based on data and predictions.

 IBM Cloud Pak for Data as the data and AI foundation